syed-naqi-abbas/syed-naqi-abbas/README.md

 ## Hi there 👋 I'm Syed Naqi Abbas
-I'm Syed Naqi Abbas, a B.Tech student at IIT Ropar passionate about robotics, embedded systems, and AI.
+I'm Syed Naqi Abbas, an undergrad student in AI&DE at IIT Ropar passionate about robotics, embedded systems, and AI.
 I love building real-world tech—that makes a difference.
-I'm actively exploring ROS2, Gazebo, and SLAM for autonomous robotics.
+I'm actively exploring ROS2, autonomous robotics, and use of AI in robotics.
 Let’s build something awesome!

 <!--
 **syed-naqi-abbas/syed-naqi-abbas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.